Ladysnake/Ladysnake.github.io/public/wiki/cardinal-components-api/upgrade-instructions/CCA-6-changes.md

 Level components have been made redundant since the moment scoreboard components were introduced, but until now they still retained first-class support.
 Starting from this release, **you are officially encouraged to migrate to [scoreboard components](../modules/scoreboard)**, which serve the same purpose of global data storage and have an API more consistent with that of other modules (notably regarding sync).

+Due to the [serialization changes](#serialization), level component deserialization now happens in `LevelStorage#parseSaveProperties`, which should not change anything in a vanilla context, but means your components may not be correctly loaded if some mod calls `LevelProperties#readProperties` directly.

 ## Changes to the Entity module